Graeme Devine

 Graeme Devine is a computer game designer and programmer who co-founded Trilobyte, created bestselling games The 7th Guest and The 11th Hour, and helped design id Software's Quake III Arena.
-He was Chairman of the International Game Developers Association (IGDA) from 2002–2003.
+He was Chairman of the International Game Developers Association (IGDA) from 2002 to 2003.
 One of Graeme's trademarks is his Scooby-Doo wardrobe.
 He has said of his work that "I've not stuck to any one genre, platform or IP throughout my career, and I hope people eventually work out that's just fine."

 Biography

 Devine was born in 1966 in Glasgow, Scotland and began his career working on the TRS-80 at age 14 in the late 1970s.
+His first games were published by Softek Software for the ZX Spectrum.
 He joined Atari, Inc. at age 16 to port their classic game Pole Position to the Commodore 64, Apple, and ZX Spectrum.
 He also worked for Lucasfilm's Games Division, Activision UK, and Virgin Interactive.

 Devine founded Trilobyte in December 1990 with Rob Landeros.
-Together, they designed the original concept of the 1992 puzzle game The 7th Guest.
+Together, they designed the original concept of the 1992 puzzle video game The 7th Guest.
 Graeme was the lead programmer on the game and on its sequel The 11th Hour.
 The 7th Guest sold 2 million copies, and is credited (along with the game Myst) with encouraging the use of CD-ROM drives for games.